rygelouv/Tanga/README.md

 ![tanga_infra_02.png](art/tanga_infra_02.png)

-### Remaining Infrastructure automation work
+### Automation Infrastructure  work
 - [x] Add Bitrise for CI*.
 We removed it because it was too expensive for a single developer.
 We are now using Github Actions
 - [x] Add Github Actions for CI
 - [x] Add Ktlint
 - [x] Add Detekt
 - [x] Add SonarCloud
-- [x] Add Codecove for test coverage tracking
+- [x] Add Codecov for test coverage tracking
 - [x] Add error tracking system with Sentry and Crashlytics
 - [ ] Add Detekt Step to CI
-- [ ] Add full Android build on Github Action workflow
+- [x] Add full Android build on Github Action workflow

 ### Testing
 Some effort is put in testing.
 We've added some good amount of unit tests and UI tests.
 UI tests must be broken at the moment.
 We plan on getting rid of them enterily.
 - [x] Add JUnit 5
 - [X] Add Mockk
 - [x] Add Codecov for tracking project coverage
-- [x] Add Kover and Jacoco for generating coverage reports
+- [x] Add Kover and Jacoco for generating coverage reports - We've mixed this both and need to improve things around here
 - [x] Start adding unit tests.
-- [x] We need to UI test the screen composables
+- [x] UI test the screen composables - We've stopped adding UI tests for screens and will focus only on some components when necessary.
-- [ ] Reach 50% coverage
+- [ ] Reach 50% coverage - We only test the important components such as viewModels and interactors and sometimes repositories.
+Not that coverage really matters but it's 50% is a pretty nice number
 - [ ] Add Screenshot tests
 - [ ] Add Maestro tests

 ## Performances
-- On debug build, the app is very slow on physical devices.
+- On debug builds, the app is very slow on physical devices.
 This is need to be investigated.
 We started here: https://github.com/rygelouv/Tanga/pull/92
 - [ ] Add macrobenchmark for Home screen
 - [ ] Add baselie profiles if necessary
 - [ ] Enable StrictMode to make sure no blocking work is done on the UI thread